-The consumption of palm kale and the use of palm wood in construction endanger the tree which is part of the constituent elements of the symbols enshrined in the flag pa of the Republic of Haiti
+The consumption of the heart of palm and the use of palm wood in construction endanger the tree which is part of the constituent elements enshrined in the coat of arms of the Republic of Haiti

-The palm kale is eaten in Haiti but consumers attach little importance to the regeneration of the tree.
+The heart of palm is eaten in Haiti but consumers attach little importance to the regeneration of the tree.

-The local palm tree is the only one to produce edible cabbage.
+The local palm tree is the only one to produce an edible vegetable.

 “Consumption endangers this tree since people never think about planting it” confirms Jean Fritzner Clervéus.